|Washtenaw County Historical Society|

 The mission of the Argus Museum is to collect and preserve Argus Camera Incorporated products (including those manufactured under its prior names), publications and history of the company and its employees, to research the products and the people who were involved in the development and manufacturing of these products, to insure these collections are available for others to research, and to interpret and display the collections for public viewing to promote knowledge and appreciation of Argus.

-For additional information for the conference, and other events and projects, and for volunteer opportunities, please contact Cheryl Chidester at: email@example.com or 734-769-0770.
-Visit the museum’s Facebook page: https://www.facebook.com/pages/Argus-Museum/513899468693713 for more information and updates.
+For additional information about the Fall Conference, other events and projects, and for volunteer opportunities, please contact Cheryl Chidester at: firstname.lastname@example.org or 734-769-0770.
+Visit the museum’s Facebook page: https://www.facebook.com/ArgusMuseum/for more information and updates.

 Argus Museum (Wikipedia)